Wolfdog

 Diet and Nutrition

-Lean meats like beef, bison, venison, and poultry form the foundation of their diet, while liver, kidney, heart, and other organs are packed with essential nutrients, including vitamins, minerals, and amino acids, contributing to their overall health and well-being.
+The foundation of their diet should be lean meats like beef, bison, venison, and poultry.
+Organs like liver, kidney, and heart are also super important since they’re packed with essential nutrients, including vitamins, minerals, and amino acids that support overall health.

 Building Trust and Preventing Aggression